 - Health Services

-Health clinics, hospitals, and other health-related facilities are always in demand and typically stay unaffected by a recession.
+Health clinics, hospitals, and other health-related facilities are always in demand and stay unaffected by a recession.
 In fact, demand might even increase if people have stress and poverty-related health issues.
 People will need health services during these hard times.

 - Baby Products